davewalker5/ti-84-python/README.rst

 --------------

 To run the applications on a desktop machine, a virtual environment should be created, the requirements should be installed using pip and the environment should be activated.
-Both the "src" and "src/maths" folders should be added to PYTHONPATH.
+The "src", "src/common" and "src/maths" folders should be added to PYTHONPATH.

 Running the Applications